priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/azure_deployment.md

 Initializing the backend...

 Initializing provider plugins...
+- Reusing previous version of hashicorp/local from the dependency lock file
+- Reusing previous version of hashicorp/tls from the dependency lock file
-- Finding latest version of hashicorp/local...
+- Reusing previous version of hashicorp/azurerm from the dependency lock file
-- Finding latest version of hashicorp/aws...
+- Reusing previous version of hashicorp/random from the dependency lock file
-- Installing hashicorp/local v2.4.0...
-- Installed hashicorp/local v2.4.0 (signed by HashiCorp)
+- Using previously-installed hashicorp/local v2.4.0
-- Installing hashicorp/aws v4.58.0...
-- Installed hashicorp/aws v4.58.0 (signed by HashiCorp)

-Terraform has created a lock file .terraform.lock.hcl to record the provider selections it made above.
-Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run "terraform init" in the future.
+- Using previously-installed hashicorp/tls v4.0.4
+- Using previously-installed hashicorp/azurerm v2.99.0
+- Using previously-installed hashicorp/random v3.4.3

 Terraform has been successfully initialized!